The Construction Labor Shortage: What the Data Says and What to Do About It

 The Real Cost: Economic Impact on Projects and Business

-Cost Category: Lost home production (19,000 homes) | Annual Impact: $8.143 billion
+Lost home production (19,000 homes)$8.143 billion

 Note: NAHB figures represent the residential construction sector specifically.

 And projects that do move forward?
 They take longer.
-The average project delay caused by labor shortages is nearly two months— 1.98 months, to be exact.
+The average project delay caused by labor shortages is nearly two months7— 1.98 months, to be exact.
 Smaller builders tend to feel this more acutely.

 That tells you something important.
 You can't simply outbid the shortage.
 Wages alone aren't solving it.